zorkian/cascade/README.md

 ### On Redis

-The basic premise of prodstate is that it is a program for managing the configuration and replication of a cluster of Redis instances.
+The basic premise of Cascade is that it is a program for managing the configuration and replication of a cluster of Redis instances.

 Redis itself is basically a "data structure server".
 It provides